jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Prerequisites/_index.en.md

 ```bash
 aws iot describe-endpoint --endpoint-type iot:Data-ATS
 ```
 It should return an address with the pattern `xxxxxxxx-ats.iot.us-west-2.amazonaws.com`.
+Take a moment to copy and paste the endpoint to a secure location.
 If you receive an error, see the troubleshooting guide noted above.

 Now that everything is installed and configured, continue to the next chapter, [**Device Provisioning**](device-provisioning.html).